 What Do HCI Researchers Do?

-Human-computer researchers seek to understand how people think and interact, then incorporate these factors into a new system’s design or into an update of an existing system, says Bethany Edmunds, associate dean and lead faculty for Northeastern’s computer science master’s program in the Vancouver location.
+Human-computer researchers seek to understand how people think and interact, then incorporate these factors into a new system’s design or into an update of an existing system, says Bethany Edmunds, associate dean and director of Computer Science at Northeastern University’s Vancouver campus.

 “Our brains work in interesting ways,” she says.
 “We have innate reactions to things like colors and shapes, and researchers need to understand these nuances in order to display or present information in the best possible way.”